aranzadev/Aemota/README.md

 - 👋 Hi, I’m @Aemota.
 - 🌱 I’m currently studying at 42 Málaga School.
 - 🎈 I also finished the "Samsung Desarrolladoras" program.
-- 👀 I'm interested in Web Development, Shell and C.
+- 👀 I'm interested in Web and Software Development.

 <!---
 Aemota/Aemota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.